redhat-performance/cluster-impairment-operator/README.md

 #### Node Selector

-There is a limit and minimum of one node selector.
 The default node selector is all worker nodes, but you can change it to whatever node selector you want by setting the key and value.

-Note: The daemonset is not setup to work on master nodes, so even if the node selector matches master nodes, it will not apply to them.
+There is a toleration to allow it to run on master nodes if the node selector includes master nodes.

 #### Duration

-The duration the script runs in seconds.
+The number of seconds the impairments should run.
 It will try to sync the start and end time between all pods.
 If set to -1, it will run indefinitely (a year), until you remove the ClusterImpairment custom resource.
 This is good for testing that requires steady impairments.

-If the script is link flapping, set this to be short enough so that if the link flap interrupts communication between the nodes, the daemonset will remove itself.
+If the script is link flapping, set this value to be short enough so that if the link flap interrupts communication between the nodes, the daemonset will remove itself.

 #### Start Delay

 The delay before starting the script.
 If you want the pods to be in sync, a minimum of a few seconds should be used because the pods take time to start up.

-You can also utilize this feature to run an impairment after another.
+You can also utilize this feature to run an separate impairment after another.
 Just apply two resources at the same time, but add the duration and start delay of the first to the start delay of the second.

 #### Ingress and Egress

 The configuration sections "ingress" and "egress" apply to each direction.
-They override the bidirectional values that are outside of these sections.

 ##### Examples:

 **Example 1**
-In this example, latency is set to 100ms, but the ingress latency is set to 10ms.
+In this example, egress latency is set to 100ms, but the ingress latency is set to 10ms.
 So the latency to the interface will end up being 10ms, but 100ms going out.
 When pinging, this will result in 110ms of latency.
 ```yaml
 apiVersion: apps.redhat.com/v1alpha1
 kind: ClusterImpairment